On October 25th at 9am we gathered digitally for congregational meeting to vote on beginning the Mission Campaign.

 - Contact us at firstname.lastname@example.org for questions or comments.

 Feasibility Study Webinar

 On March 31, Richie Musser led a webinar detailing the results to of the feasibility study.
-The webinar was recorded and available for you to see.
-The feasibility study executive summary is available below in the Campaign Documents section.
+The webinar was recorded and available here.

 Mission Campaign News

 - Weekly Update for October 28Hi Folks.
 Here is some news for the coming week!
 REGISTER NOW FOR THE NOVEMBER 8 CONGREGATIONAL MEETING Two Sunday’s from now we will have out Annual Meeting – Online Version!
 Since many of you are now pros from using the Go To Meeting platform this past Sunday for our congregational meeting, we expect to…